garethadavies/backbone.crudder/README.md

 ```

 ### Initialise Crudder
-When you intialise crudder, you can state which of the callbacks you wish to be fired.
+When you intialise crudder, you can state which of the callbacks you wish to be activated.

 ```js
 Backbone.Crudder.initialize({